Brian-S-Park/Auto-git/README.md

 				\____|__  /____/ |__|  \____/          \___  /|__||__|
 				        \/                            /_____/

 A simple bash script that automatically pushes your code to Github without typing out all the steps.
+The idea of this project is to compile all the commands and tools that I use for Github into one convenient bash script to call.
+It saves me a lot time and
-It saves me a lot time and I hope it can help you too.
+I hope it can help you too.
 Works on any machine capable of running bash shell.
 I plan on adding more features in the future so stay tuned!
 Thanks for checking it out!

 	Instructions (Linux)